 Whether people are ethical eaters or not, dietary requirements are something people always have to be mindful of.
 Has that also played a role in creating your customer-base?

-How important is a good pun in an ice cream flavor name?
+How important is a good pun in an ice cream flavour name?

 It’s pundamental!
 In the early days when we were just making ice cream for ourselves, I would give each flavour a punny name.
 After that, it just kinda stuck!
 It’s also great to see people chuckle as they read it.
 Our ice cream flavours aren’t boring, so their names shouldn’t be either.